An ongoing IRS Installment Plan doesn't extend the IRS Statute of Limitations period for the collection of debt.

 Certain actions extend this 10 year statute period.
 Bankruptcy, Offer in Compromise and certain appeals will all extend the time-frame.

-An Installment Agreement with the IRS doesn't do it.
+An Installment Agreement after set up, doesn't do it.
 When the statute period ends the debt is gone and the Installment Agreement will end.

 It is important as a result to understand two things before you file an Offer in Compromise, a Bankruptcy or an appeal.